Tilek-Zhumabek/GCDM/README.md

-# GCDM: Exploring Implications for Structure Growth
+# Running gravitational constant induced dark energy as a solution to σ8 tension

-This repository contains code for the paper titled "GCDM: Exploring Implications for Structure Growth".
+This repository contains code for the paper titled "Running gravitational constant induced dark energy as a solution to σ8 tension".

 ## Folder Structure